American Legacy Theatre was founded to create a more equitable tomorrow through accessible theatre arts.

 Treasurer

-Sr. Director of Finance, Global Materials
+Sr. Director of Finance, Global Materials, P&G

 “I’m drawn to American Legacy Theatre for thinking about problems in unique ways, and I like that ALT is in the ‘scaling’ phase of growth.”